 Venus Williams blamed by police for fatal US car crash

-Venus Williams is being investigated over a fatal car crash in the US as she prepares to compete at Wimbledon next week.
+Venus Williams is being investigated over a fatal car crash in the United States as she prepares to compete at Wimbledon next week.

 Police say the five-time SW19 champion, 37, is to blame for the crash that led to the death of 78-year-old Jerome Barson, who was a passenger in his wife's car, according to reports.